 Octfolio makes it easy to record and access information on identified asbestos assets, storing swaths of information on a database that is easy to navigate.
 This functionality makes it easy for assets to be updated and inform your employees on ACMs in the workplace.

 You can create and disseminate reports

 Compiling reports used to be a costly and time consuming process, as it involved manually combing through paper registers.
 However, Octfolio allows for the easy creation and customisation of reports, offering a high level of customisability.
 Reports can then be easily exported in a variety of supported formats and sent to workers.

 You can ensure compliance of your business

-Under the current law, you are required to update your asbestos registers in the event that:
+Under the current law, you are required to update your registers in the event that:

 - Your management plan is reviewed under clause 430

 - Further asbestos is identified at your workplace

 - Asbestos is removed from, disturbed, sealed or enclosed at your workplace

 You need to be able to provide assessors, auditors and consultants with fully up to date registers so they can accurately assess your business, which is why Octfolio will automatically detect which registers require updating, and will automatically schedule and manage the re-inspection process for you.